Contact Info

 Use this option to filter NMEA0183 sentences by talker ID.

-It sometimes happens that both echo sounder and GNSS receiver are transmitting GNSS sentences, in this case you can either select the GNSS receiver or echosounder by specifying "GP", "GN" or "SD" in this field.
+it sometimes happens that both the echo sounder and the GNSS receiver are transmitting GNSS sentences, in this case you can either select the GNSS receiver or echo sounder by specifying "GP", "GN" or "SD" in this field.

 Talker ID for multi constellation receivers